 USS Abraham Lincoln is 1,092ft (332.8m) long, has a beam of 252ft (76.8m) and a draught of 41ft (12.5m).
 It has a displacement of 97,000t.
-The flight deck occupies about 4.5 acres and is 257ft (78.34m) wide.
+The flight deck occupies approximately 4.5 acres and is 257ft (78.34m) wide.

 The vessel features an island on the starboard side and an angled flight deck on the port side.

 The flight deck is serviced by four hangar elevators, three of which are located on the starboard and one to port.
 The vessel is equipped with four steam catapults.

-The ship is equipped with AN/SPS-48E 3-D and AN/SPS-49(V)5 2-D air search radar, a AN/SPQ-9B target acquisition radar, AN/SPN-46 and AN/SPN-43C air traffic control radars, AN/SPN-41 landing aid radar, four Mk 91 NSSM guidance systems and four Mk 95 radars.
+The ship is equipped with AN/SPS-48E 3-D and AN/SPS-49(V)5 2-D air search radar, an AN/SPQ-9B target acquisition radar, AN/SPN-46 and AN/SPN-43C air traffic control radars, AN/SPN-41 landing aid radar, four Mk 91 NSSM guidance systems, and four Mk 95 radars.

-USS Abraham Lincoln carries nine squadrons consisting of two Super Hornet fighter bombers, two Hornet fighter bombers, one E-2 Hawkeye early warning fix wing, one EA-6B Prowlers, one greyhound logistical support aircraft and two SH-60 Seahawk attack helicopters.
+USS Abraham Lincoln carries nine squadrons, consisting of two Super Hornet fighter bombers, two Hornet fighter bombers, one E-2 Hawkeye early-warning fix wing, one EA-6B Prowlers, one greyhound logistical support aircraft, and two SH-60 Seahawk attack helicopters.

-Raytheon Technical Services was awarded a $7.2m contract in December 2012 to upgrade the Mk 57 Mod3 Sea Sparrow surface to air missile launchers.
-The contract includes the supply of associated test, ancillary and support equipment.
+Raytheon Technical Services was awarded a $7.2m contract in December 2012 to upgrade the Mk 57 Mod3 Sea Sparrow surface-to-air missile launchers.
+The contract includes the supply of associated test, ancillary, and support equipment.